b49-clouddevops/jenkins/README.md

 # jenkins

-This is the repo which contains all the jenkinsle
+This is the repo which contains all the jenkins learning and CICD of our project